torjc01/docker-ojs/README.md

     |:---------------------|
     | To go through the OJS installation process automatically, set the environment variable `OJS_CLI_INSTALL=1`, and use the other .env variables to automatize the process. |

+That's all.
+Easy peasy, isn't it?

+Ok, let's talk talk about more complex concepts and scenarios.

 ## Building local images

+The official image will work for 90% of the people but, if you don't want external dependencies or you like to modify our official Dockerfiles to fit your specific needs you will need to build your images in your machine.

-Each version folder also includes has a file called `docker-compose-local.yml`.
+Each version folder also includes an alternative yml file called `docker-compose-local.yml`.

-This compose won't ask dockerHub for the required images, it expects you build a docker image locally.
+This compose won't ask dockerHub for the required images, it will build a docker image locally.

-This is useful if you don't want external dependencies or you like to modify our official Dockerfiles to fit your specific needs.

 To do this...